tranquilit/WAPT-Documentation/source/wapt-configuration/wapt-large/index.rst

        worker_connections 4096;
    }

-Then upgrade the number of *filedescriptor* in the :file:`/etc/nginx/nginx.conf` file :
+Then upgrade the number of *filedescriptors* in the :file:`/etc/nginx/nginx.conf` file:

 .. code-block:: bash